How to set up MariaDB with Portainer Stacks(Docker-compose)

-MariaDB is our favorite database to use for small business, and it meant for big business, so we’re using MariaDB for our business to keep growing.
-And I have a lot of skill experience with MariaDB than any database, but few other databases in my experience is lack.
-So, I don’t have time to do experience these.
-After I document all my notes and work for sure, I will study these (MongoDB, PostgreSQL) these I use some on app… Which is a pain for me, but I got the app working and stable.
+We’re using MariaDB for our business because it’s meant for big business, and it’s my favorite database to use for small businesses.
+And I have a lot of skill experience with MariaDB than any other database, but few other databases are lacking in my experience.
+Therefore, I do not have sufficient time to undertake these experiences.
+After I document all my notes and work for sure, I will study these (MongoDB, PostgreSQL) I use some on app after I document all my notes and work for sure.
+I will study these after I document all my notes and work for sure.
+Which is a pain for me, but I got the app working and stable.
 So let get start to Tutorial for MariaDB.

-Make sure you do this first!
+Please ensure that you complete this first.
 Before starting build this,

-Then We need to create a Network for MariaDB Database for another app to communicate, again.
-We would rather not expose our port!
+We need to create a network for the MariaDB database for another app to communicate.
+We prefer to refrain from exposing our port.

 docker network create mariadb

-Then Now we can start to build stack detail for MariaDB Database on Portainer.
+Now we can begin to create details for the MariaDB Database on Portainer.

 version: '2'